-As with an ICE (Internal Combustion Engine) your range/MPG will very on a number of factors from weather, driving style, speed, terrain, etc. Below are the rated ranges based on the model and drive type.
+As with an ICE (Internal Combustion Engine) the actual range of a Tesla will very on a number of factors from weather, driving style, speed, terrain, etc. Below are the rated ranges based on the model and drive type.

-Tesla Model 3 Long Range have a 310 mile range.
+Tesla Model 3 Standard Range Plus have a rated 250 mile range.

-Tesla Model 3 Mid Range have a 260 mile EPA estimate.
+Tesla Model 3 Long Range RWD have a rated 322 mile range.

-Tesla Model 3 Standard Range, when available, will have a 220 mile range.
+Tesla Model 3 Performance have a rated 310 mile range.

 Honestly when I first took ownership of my Model 3 “range anxiety” was a concern as this was my first electric vehicle.
 Then my fiancee and I took a road trip from Florida to Georgia and thenNorth Carolina.
 The anxiety quickly disappeared as there are a number of superchargers across North America, even when traveling to rural areas, that make the trip possible.